commatalk/commapluscoin/doc/masternode-budget.md

 When block `1000000` is reached you'll receive a payment for `1200` CPC.

-RPC CommaPlusCoinnds
+RPC Commands
 ------------------------

-The following new RPC commapluscoinnds are supported:
+The following new RPC commands are supported:
-- mnbudget "commapluscoinnd"... ( "passphrase" )
+- mnbudget "command"... ( "passphrase" )
  * prepare            - Prepare proposal for network by signing and creating tx
  * submit             - Submit proposal for network
  * vote-many          - Vote on a CommaPlusCoin initiative